Because Mother Nature is there!

 – George Gordon, Lord Byron, “Childe Harold’s Pilgrimage” [Canto Four, Stanza 178]

 Research indicates that one of the best antidotes to a stressful lifestyle is to spend time in natural settings outdoors.
-Children who spend time outdoors are likely to be:
+Individuals who spend time outdoors are likely to be: